-Within the Republic of Turkey, the total surface area of real estate property and continuous limited rights in rem owned by a natural person with foreign nationality, cannot exceed 10% of the privately owned surface area in the relevant district, and 30 hectares per person.
-The President has discretion to double the allowable surface area of real estate property that may be held by foreigners.
+Within the Republic of Turkey, the total surface area of real estate property and continuous limited rights in rem owned by a natural person with foreign nationality, cannot exceed 10% of the privately

-Foreign legal entities
+• Foreign legal entities

-Foreign legal entities that are established in a foreign country pursuant to their local laws may only own real estate property and limited rights in rem within the scope of special provisions of Turkish law, including the Petroleum Law, Tourism Incentive Law, and Industrial Area Law.
+Foreign legal entities that are established in a foreign country pursuant to their local laws may only own real estate property and limited rights in rem within the scope of special provisions of Turkish law, including the Petroleum Law, Tourism Incentive Law and Industrial Area Law.

-The President may also:
+The Council of Ministers may also:

-- Determine the country, person, geographical region, period, number, portion, type, qualification, surface area and quantity of real estate property - Partially or wholly suspend and restrict the acquisition of real estate property, and limited rights in rem by natural persons with foreign nationality and foreign companies, where the public interest so requires
+- designate the country, person, geographical region, period, number, portion, type, qualification, surface area and quantity of real estate property - partially or wholly suspend and restrict the acquisition of real estate property, and limited rights in rem by natural persons with foreign nationality and foreign companies, where the public interest so requires

-Natural persons with foreign nationality and foreign companies must seek the relevant ministry's approval for a projection of their project concerning real estate property they have acquired without a building (i.e., a site only) within two years of acquisition.
+Natural persons with foreign nationality and foreign companies must seek the relevant ministry's approval for a projection of their project concerning real estate property they have acquired without a building (ie, a site only) within two years of acquisition.
 Upon approval, the commencement and completion dates are designated by the relevant ministry and the approved project is sent to the land registry for project registration.